gadgetb0y/create-alpine-lxc/README.md

 # Proxmox Alpine LXC Creation Script

-This opionated script automates the creation of Alpine Linux LXC containers on Proxmox with Docker, Tailscale, and development tools pre-installed.
+This opinionated script automates the creation of Alpine Linux LXC containers on Proxmox with Docker, Tailscale, and development tools pre-installed.

 ## 🚀 Features